Special Collections Research Guidelines

 • Reproductions for private study.
 Under certain conditions specified in the copyright law of the United States (Title 17, U.S. Code), libraries and archives are authorized to furnish reproductions of textual material.
 One of these specified conditions is that the reproduction is not to be “used for any purpose other than private study, scholarship or research.”
 If a user requests for or later uses a reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
 Special Collections may require patrons to demonstrate that they have obtained appropriate permissions before providing publishable reproductions of copyrighted materials or sound and audio-visual recordings.

 • Privacy, confidentiality, and other non-copyright restrictions.
 Some materials reproduced from Special Collections may be subject to rights of privacy, publicity, and trademark as protected under federal and/or state privacy laws and regulations.
-Such rights are likely to be controlled by parties other than Washington University.
+Such rights are likely to be controlled by parties other than WashU.
 Though Special Collections staff attempts to identify such content, sensitive or confidential information may exist unknowingly in folders not otherwise marked as restricted.
 Researchers are advised that disclosure of certain information about identifiable living individuals may have legal implications.
 Note that what may be permitted in one state may not be permitted in another.
-It is the obligation of the user to determine and satisfy such rights and restrictions when making use of materials.
+It is the obligation of the user to determine and satisfy such rights and restrictions when using materials.